Archive for the ‘Drainage System’ Category

 In a Simple Drainage System there will only be One “Intake.”
 In a Complex Drainage System there will be several Intakes.
 They may vary in type and size.
 For Example, You may have a Drainage System with a Surface Drain, and a French Drain and a Sump Pump all as separate Intakes in the Drainage System.
 The Intakes will vary in number and type depending on what water issues you are trying to fix.

-The “Transition” is the second part of the Drainage System which is the Drain Pipe that moves the water out of the area that is flooded.
+The “Transition” is the second part of the Drainage System which is the Drainpipe that moves the water out of the area that is flooded.
 It is your water “High Way, ” as it were.
-Typically there are two types of Transition Drain Pipes that will be covered later.
+Typically there are two types of Transition Drainpipes that will be covered later.

 Finally you have an “Exit” which releases the water from the drainage system.
 It must be in an area that is lower than the French Drain or Surface Drain that is you “Intake.”